vidjil/vidjil/doc/server.md

 1. Set host availability to connection

   Host value (ip) of newly created user should be set.
   Use '%' to allow access from everywhere.
-  A more restrictive ip could be use for security, but check that your ip should be fixed and do not change regulary.
+  A more restrictive ip could be use for security, but check that your ip should be fixed and do not change regularly.

   ```sql
   UPDATE mysql.user SET Host = "%" WHERE User = "backup";